12 Ways to Raise Your Prices (and Keep Your Customers Happy)

 - You provide a unique product that no other business offers.

-Once you know it’s time to increase your rates, consider the benefits it can have on not only your business, but also your customers.
+Once you know increasing prices is something you must do to ensure your company’s future, consider the benefits it can have on your business and your customers.
 By increasing your prices, you can:

 - Increase your profitability

 - Distinguish your product or service as better quality (or premium)

 - Grow your customer base or improve the quality of existing customers

 Let’s explore 12 ways to raise your prices while keeping potentially price-sensitive customers happy and how businesses have successfully updated their pricing structure.